PeteCookson/Devaki-Yoga/README.md

 ## Validation
 ---
-The websites css has been tested with W3C CSS Validator and returned with no errors found.
+The websites css has been tested with W3C CSS Validator and returned 23 warnings relating to vendor extensions.

-Link to validation result [W3C CSS Validator](http://jigsaw.w3.org/css-validator/validator$link)

 The websites html has been tested with W3C Markup Validation Service and returned with no errors found.